mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/release-notes/index.md

 * Improved context handling for multiple contexts when attaching cluster
 * Improved display of resource allocations in the UI
 * Improved attach Cluster Flow in UI
-* Improved K8s Version Selector and Support for managed clusters created via UI
+* Improved K8s Version Selector and Support for managed clusters created through the UI
 * Improved AWS tags to include cluster name.
 * Improved Error messaging when trying to delete roles or groups that are used by policies
-* Improved performance for querying available versions in cluster create form.
+* Improved performance for querying available versions in cluster create form
 * Improved Cluster Status Visualisation in the UI
 * Removed suffixes from federated ConfigMaps and Secrets
 * Removed namespace suffix from projects and platform service names
-* Removed old, unsupported versions from version selector in create cluster form.
+* Removed old, unsupported versions from version selector in create cluster form
 * Renamed "Cloud Provider" to "Infrastructure Provider" to better fit on premise
 * Simplifed kommander's grafana dashboard job
 * UI now trims input values to remove leading, trailing, and duplicate spaces